Taptapani

-Taptapani is famous for its hot sulfur water spring, present in Sanakhemundi Block of Ganjam district.
-But, nearest town is Mohana, which about 18 km away in Gajapati district.
+Taptapani is famous for its hot sulfur water spring, present in Sanakhemundi Block of Ganjam district in Odisha state.
+But, the nearest town is Mohana, which about 18 km away in Gajapati district.

 Etymology

-The name “Taptapani” also suggests that.
-“Tapta” means hot and “pani” means water.
+The name "Taptapani" also suggests that.
+"Tapta" means hot and "pani" means water.

 Hot spring

-The hot water from the natural spring of Taptapani are attributed with medicinal properties and can be bathed in at the pond created next to the hot spring.
-The hot spring is situated at the eastern slope of the eastern ghat at a crest of the hill with in the lush green forest having wide range of flora and fauna.
+The hot water from the natural spring of Taptapani is attributed to medicinal properties and can be bathed in at the pond created next to the hot spring.
+The hot spring is situated at the eastern slope of the eastern ghat at the crest of the hill within the lush green forest having a wide range of flora and fauna.

 Tourist attraction

 The other attractions of Taptapani are its tribal communities and the picturesque landscape.
 There is also a deer park maintained by the forest department.